 Whether you’re new to recruiting or recruiting on a brand new team, a steep learning curve sits between you and hiring badassery.
-With headcount targets to memorize and candidate pipelines to fill, you’ve got your work cut out for you.
+With headcount targets to memorize, recruiting software to learn, and candidate pipelines to fill, you’ve got your work cut out for you.
 To begin making progress on all fronts, one crucial first step is to hone your interview skills.
-Conduct stronger interviews, and you can hire stronger candidates - more efficiently and confidently.
+Conduct stronger interviews, and you can hire stronger candidates – more efficiently and confidently.

 In this post, we’ve compiled 5 surefire interview strategies for all recruiters – particularly those entering a new role.
 We hope these tips provide useful guidance to help you start off strong.
 Enjoy reading!